philipparvaneh/Interactive-Lab-Hub/Lab 5/README.md

 When a user is wearing a mask, it will say “MASK ON, PROCEED”, and the user can enter the area

 1. When does it fail?
-Application fails when it can detect a face at all.
+Application fails when it can’t detect a face at all.
+Application fails when it detects a face correctly but does not identify a mask correctly.

 1. When it fails, why does it fail?
 Can fail to detect faces due to poor lighting.
 Application can fail if object or camera is in motion Application can not differentiate between people of color.
 Applications will only identify people of color without a mask or glasses.
+Application has problems identifying objects that aren’t masks on someones face.

 1. Based on the behavior you have seen, what other scenarios could cause problems?
+Scenarios that have a combination of these will likely cause problems, so perhaps somewhat bad lighting with someone with glasses would probably cause a problem.
+Do they have a very thick beard where a mask would usually be placed?
+Do they have the mask partially on?
+Are they wearing a mask with a face on it?

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?

-Likely not initially, as they wouldn’t
-Do they have a very thick beard where a mask would usually be placed?
-Do they have the mask partially on?
-Are they wearing a mask with a face on it?
+There are some systems that use facial recognition (such as Apple FaceID) and people would likely be familiar with those systems.
+So they will likely try small changes in order to make the system work (adjusting lighting, moving slowly, removing glasses, etc).

 1. How bad would they be impacted by a miss classification?

-Not so bad, there would be a human monitor.
+Ideally there is human verification to help reinforce the results.
+So in most situations not so bad, as there would be a human monitor.
+In situations where there is no monitor there would be bad reprecussions in the potential exposure of others.
+Likely the worst if a company is using this, then it enters potential legal repercussions.

 1. How could change your interactive system to address this?

 Take different angles of pictures, adding to our sample for ml model.
+Have a light built into the system that takes different pictures with varying light levels.
+Asking the user to speak to see if an open mouth can be detected.

 1. Are there optimizations you can try to do on your sense-making algorithm.

-Take different angles of pictures, adding to our sample for ml model.
+The algorithm could take advantage of more than just 1 photo for trying to get better and more accurate results.
+It could take pictures from multiple angles to get better results.
+It could utilize changes in lighting to enhance the quality of the photo.
+We could do this by adding a flash, or using different types of flashes.
+Also the device could ask the person to respond to a question, requiring them to open their mouth, which could help.
+We could also screen people where the algorithm did not give a conclusive answer, like “uncertain”.

 ### Part D
 ### Characterize your own Observant system

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
+X can be used to screen people if they are wearing a mask or not.
+It could provide a means to quickly process people and screen people with no masks or where the system has uncertainty.
+Examples would be students entering schools, people entering events, people taking flights, people checking into a hotel at after hours, etc.

 * What is a good environment for X?
+In a well lit environment, and somewhere where the pi’s camera has a good, clear view of the person it is working with.
+Also the person does not have glasses or anything else that slightly blocks the users face.

 * What is a bad environment for X?
+A bad environment is a poorly lit environment, since pictures taken by the pi will not be able to really see the person it is trying to work with.
+Also if the pi is mounted in a bad position such that it gets only bad angles of the person.
+This would hinder its ability to determine if the person is wearing a mask.

 * When will X break?

+It breaks if the camera gets broken or obstructed.
+Since the majority of the functionality is reliant on the feed from the camera, if the camera gets hit or knocked off, this directly will affect the data the system uses to classify.
+Also if the camera just moves, this could have a large effect on the input data.
+Also if the camera is in motion or there is bad lighting, this negatively affects the output.

 * When it breaks how will X break?
+It will break if lighting is poor in the room or the user is in motion, it will incorrectly assume if a user has a mask on or off.
+The application will say put on a mask to the user even if user is already wearing a mask and vice versa.

 * What are other properties/behaviors of X?

+Unfortunately X has a bias towards people of color and cannot as easily identify their faces.
+In our tests, people of color needed to have a very clear image (good lighting) without any face obstructions (such as glasses).
+We were unable to test with someone having a full beard, but we imagine it might have issues identifying them properly.

 * How does X feel?
+X feels a bit ineffective compared to a humans’ ability to quickly identify those wearing masks, but in a setting where human workforce is not available it provides a useful solution.
+X also feels ineffective due to its bias against people of color.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***